codemerx/CodemerxDecompile/README.md

 ## Overview

+CodemerxDecompile is a truly multi-platform (Windows/MAC/Linux) .NET decompiler.
+It is based on the [fastest .NET decompiler engine](https://github.com/telerik/JustDecompileEngine) and [VS Code](https://github.com/microsoft/vscode) UI.

-This is a continuation of [JustDecompile Engine](https://github.com/telerik/JustDecompileEngine) maintained by the original JustDecompile creators.
-We created JustDecompile while working for Telerik (now Progress).
-The original repo seems to have gone out of support after 2018 so we at CodeMerx will try to bring a good product back to life again.
+CodemerxDecompile is maintained by the original JustDecompile creators and it is a continuation of [JustDecompile Engine](https://github.com/telerik/JustDecompileEngine).
+Sadly, the original JustDecompile seems to have gone out of support after 2018.
+Now it returns big time with CodemerxDecompile.

 ## Quick Start Guide